-Women and their partners are also given the nationally approved "Tests for you and your baby" leaflet as written information to support the discussions with the Midwife.
-They are encouraged to read this information prior to choosing to have these screening tests.
-These leaflets are also available to print in 16 different languages for women or their partners, whose first language is not English.
+Women and their partners are directed towards the nationally approved "Tests for you and your baby" electronic information to support the discussions with the Midwife.
+This information can also be printed if required, with access to this information in different languages and easy read versions.
+Women are encouraged to read this information prior to choosing to have these screening tests.